-This gift-giving season maybe you got a shiny new telescope to call your own.
-Congratulations — you're on your way to discovering many amazing far things in the night sky.
-Whether it's a long, sleek tube or a compact marvel of computerized wizardry, every new telescope surely has an owner itching to try it out.
+This gift-giving season, maybe you got a shiny new telescope to call your own.
+Congratulations — you could be on your way to discovering many, many amazing, far things in the night sky — most of them so far and faint that just finding and detecting them is the challenge.
+Whether your new scope is a long, sleek tube or a compact marvel of computerized wizardry, surely you're itching to try it out.

 "Here are three important tips for getting started," advises Alan MacRobert, a senior editor at Sky & Telescope magazine.

-"First, get your scope all set up indoors, read the instructions, and get to know how it works — how it moves, how to change eyepieces, and so on — in warmth and comfort.
+"First, get your scope all set up indoors, read the instructions, and get to know how it works — how it moves, how to change eyepieces, what all the parts are, and so on — in warmth and comfort.
+So you don't have to figure out unfamiliar knobs, settings, and adjustments for the first time in the cold dark.

-"Second, take it out in the daytime and get familiar with how it works on distant scenes — treetops, buildings — to get a good sense of what it actually does.
-For instance, you'll find that its lowest magnification gives the brightest, sharpest, and widest views, and with the least amount of wiggles.
-It's also much easier to find what you're trying to aim at using the telescope's lowest power.
-So that's what you'll always want to start off with.
-Switch to a higher power after you've found your target, got it centered, and had a good first look.
+"Second, take it outside in the daytime and get familiar with how it works on distant scenes — treetops, buildings — to get a good sense of what it actually does.
+For instance, you'll find that its lowest magnification gives the brightest, sharpest, and widest views, with the least amount of the wiggles.
+The telescope's lowest power also makes it easiest to find what you're trying to aim at.
+So, you'll always want to start off with the lowest power.
+Switch to a higher power after only you've found your target, got it centered, and had a good first look.

 "Third," he adds, "be patient.
 Spend time with each sky object you're able to find, and really get to know it."
 Too many first-time telescope users expect Hubble-like brightness and color in the eyepiece — when in fact most astronomical objects are very dim to the human eye.
 And our night vision sees almost everything as shades of gray.
-Much of what the universe has to offer is subtle, and of course extremely far away.
+Much of what the universe has to offer is subtle, and, once again, extremely far away.

 Here are some suggestions for starting off.